-If this opportunity sounds interesting for you, the FIRST STEP is to fill out the contact form below.
+If this opportunity sounds interesting to you, the FIRST STEP is to fill out the contact form below.
 Once we determine if you are a good fit for us and we’re a good fit for you, then we can get into more details about the position and the approval process.
 So, if you’re ready to see if we’re a good fit then, please…

 Do you only hire single drivers or do you hire teams?

 We’re open to team drivers!
 For the most part, we hire single drivers, though we do have some teams.

 What are the main lanes from the prairies to California?